 Actual schedule of activities will be confirmed with input from accepted students and is subject to change based on municipalities’ needs and items coming before council/requiring input.

-Clinic work will take place primarily on a remote basis during the Fall 2020 term.
+Clinic work will take place primarily on a remote basis.
 Limited face-to-face opportunities may be considered on a case-by-case basis.

 Applications are collected each year for the Fall, Winter, and both Fall and Winter terms.
 Students will be notified by email about application details and apply for the Cities and Climate Action Forum here.
 Up to 8 2L and 3L students will be selected for postions with the Cities and Climate Action Forum.

 Municipal Law is typically a pre- or co-requisite.
 If an applicant has not or will not be taking Municipal Law, they will need to demonstrate sufficient experience/knowledge of municipal law through professional or academic experiences.
 Such exceptions will be evaluated on a case-by-case basis.